South Africa’s Zuma wins court bid to contest upcoming election

 But his lawyers successfully argued that the provision did not apply to their client.

-On Monday, they told the court the sentence did not disqualify the veteran politician as it followed civil rather than criminal proceedings and it had been shortened by a remission.
+On Monday, they told the court the sentence did not disqualify the veteran politician as it followed civil, rather than criminal, proceedings and it had been shortened by a remission.

+The ruling comes with the ANC struggling in the polls amid a weak economy and allegations of corruption and mismanagement.

+Some opinion polls put MK at above 10 percent nationwide, a share that would make it the third or fourth political force behind the ANC and the liberal Democratic Alliance.